prettyolgapo/django-blog-shop-auth/README.md

 	Setting up a database server
 		1.Open pgAdmin4
 		2.Click server, and choose PostgreSQL version
 		3.Then create our database.
-It's name
-	        	mysitedb
-            	4.Change user and password to your own in file settings.py 5.In PyCharm terminal install module for PostgreSQL database and migrate tables pip install psycopg2
+It's name is mysitedb 4.Change user and password to your own in file settings.py 5.In PyCharm terminal install module for PostgreSQL database and migrate tables pip install psycopg2
 	        	py manage.py makemigrations <app_label> (<app_label> are shop, blog)
 	        	py manage.py migrate
 		6.Add some data in tables using Django Admin 7.Create a new superuser
 			py manage.py createsuperuser

         Run project